Orion ED80 Telescope Review (Now Discontinued)

 For deep-sky astrophotography with the ED80, you definitely need a field flattener.
 The one Orion sells is just fine.
 Orion also manufactures a 0.85x reducer/flattener specifically for the ED80 at a higher price, should you want to reduce the focal ratio.

-On most EQ5 and EQ6-class mounts, you can get away with exposures between 30-60 seconds unguided with the ED80 and a DSLR.
+On most EQ5- and EQ6-class mounts, you can get away with exposures between 30 and 60 seconds unguided with the ED80 and a DSLR.
 Guiding is of course necessary for longer exposures.

 For guiding, I would recommend just taking advantage of the ED80’s built-in shoe and just putting a 30mm or 50mm guide scope in.
-A dual-scope style mounting plate and larger guide scope is overkill, and the hypothetical increase in guiding accuracy is probably going to be offset by the increased strain you’re putting on the mount, in addition to the high cost of obtaining said hardware.
+A dual-scope-style mounting plate and larger guide scope are overkill, and the hypothetical increase in guiding accuracy is probably going to be offset by the increased strain you’re putting on the mount, in addition to the high cost of obtaining said hardware.

 With 600mm of focal length, the scope is best for wide-field imaging of nebulae and open clusters.
 However, you can get surprisingly good images of globular clusters as well as bright galaxies like M51 with the ED80, the latter provided you can get good integration time/signal-to-noise ratio to reduce noise as much as possible.